 A payday loan is an unsecured debt.
-As such this type of debt is always included if you go bankrupt.
+As such this type of debt is always included and written off if you go bankrupt.

-However you can rest easy.
 The loan company will never formally make this accusation against you.
-If they were to try the court would blame them for making a bad lending decision and not making better checks about whether you could repay the loan.
+If they were to try, the court would blame them for making a bad lending decision and not making better checks about whether you could repay the loan.

-If you have payday loans they will be written off if you go Bankrupt.
+Payday loans are written off if you go Bankrupt.
 You do not need to be worried about being accused of fraud.

-Can you get a new Payday Loan while you are Bankrupt?
+Can you get a new loan while you are Bankrupt?

 Borrowing less than £500 from this type of lender is common.
 As such it is likely you will get the loan because you do not have to mention you are bankrupt and the lender is unlikely to carry out a credit check against you.